 The DFE in its guidance to school governors states that "education provided during school hours must be free.
 The definition of 'education' includes materials, equipment and transport provided in school hours, by school to carry pupils between the school and an activity."
-It goes on to advise that "although schools cannot charge for school time activities, they still invite parents and others to make voluntary contributions (in cash or in kind)".
+It goes on to advise that "although schools cannot charge for school time activities, they still invite parents and others to make voluntary contributions".